core-wg/resource-directory/draft-ietf-core-resource-directory.md

 URI Template Variables:
 : rt :=
   : Resource Type (optional).
-MAY contain one or more of the values "core.rd", "core.rd-lookup", "core.rd-group" or "core.rd\*"
+MAY contain one of the values "core.rd", "core.rd-lookup", "core.rd-group" or "core.rd\*"

 Content-Format: